-The connector junction box attaches to the saddle bolts used for mounting the truss mast onto the mast plate as shown in figure 9.03.
-Position the junction box mounting plate onto the 5/16'' hex head bolts and attach the 5/16'' Nylock nuts as shown in figure 9.04.
-The hinged cover needs to open from the bottom, as shown in figure 9.05.
+The connector junction box attaches to the saddle bolts used for mounting mast onto the mast plate as shown in figure 9.02.
+Position the junction box mounting plate onto the 5/16" hex head bolts and attach the 5/16" Nylock nuts.
+The hinged cover needs to open from the bottom, as shown in figure 9.03.